Gibson Guitars explained

 Nut

 Another option for a nut is TUSQ, a proprietary material created by Graph-Tech.
 This material is made using high heat and pressure.
-TUSQ is designed to transfer the right frequencies to the guitar.
+TUSQ is designed to transfer the correct frequencies to the guitar.
 This allows your strings to glide back into tune and provide rich harmonic content.

 Many guitar manufacturers, including Gibson, use TUSQ for their guitar parts.
 They have a variety of models and have been used for years by guitar makers around the world.